Starting Your Business

 It may be beneficial to schedule a preliminary meeting with the Building and Planning Division to help guide you through the process.
 Please contact us at 847-251-1666 or email@example.com to schedule a preliminary meeting.

-Please visit the attached link to find out if your proposed business is a permitted or special use.
+Please visit Chapter 153 of the Village Code to find out if your proposed business is a permitted or special use.
 A permitted use is allowed without any additional approval from the Village.
 A special use must first receive a Special Use Permit.

 The purpose of the special use process is to ensure the proposed use is compatible with the proposed location.
 Once all the required materials have been submitted, a meeting will be scheduled before the Plan Commission, which will make a recommendation on the proposed use.
 The Village Board will consider the recommendation and decide whether or not to approve the request.
 For a more detailed review of the process, please see the Development Review Process.
 Please contact us at 847-251-1666 or firstname.lastname@example.org if you have any questions about the process.

 If your proposed business is not listed in the Permitted and Special Use Table, you may require a text amendment to add the use.
 Please contact Patrick Brennan, Village Manager, at 847-251-1666 or Pbrennan@vok.org before submitting an application.

 If your proposed business is a permitted use, please send a letter of intent (LOI) to the Village to initiate the process.
 The LOI should include a brief description of the business, the number of anticipated employees and customers at any given time, and hours of operation.